pseudovar/adobe-app-builder-enablement/docs-pub/Week6.md

 > 💬 **Monitoring in action!**
 >
-> You now have complete visibility into how your API Mesh is being used - request counts, popular queries, and usage patterns!
+> This isn't the best usecase for hooks, however you now have complete visibility into how your API Mesh is being used - request counts, popular queries, and usage patterns!

 ---